devzendo/transputer-emulator/README.md

   * TX!: Send output character
   * !IO: Initialise UART
 * Allow validation using Mike's TVS and pass tests for all implemented instructions
-* Add the start of a build for the Raspberry Pi Pico
+* Add the start of a build for the Raspberry Pi Pico - that can run Hello World booted from a link; that has a single core, and single link over CDC-USB Serial.
+The memory/flash use is quantified.
-* Builds are now for Ubuntu 24.04, macOS Catalina, Raspberry Pi Debian, Windows 10, Rasperry Pi Pico
+* Builds are now for Ubuntu 24.04, macOS Catalina, Raspberry Pi Debian, Windows 10, Rasperry Pi Pico.

 Third release:
 * Capable of running eForth.